International Four Days Marches Nijmegen: Summary

+On Wednesdays many of the marchers dress in pink in honor of Roze Woensdag.
+An LGBTQ+ event to celebrate the freedoms, and to acknowledge that there is still room for improvement when it comes to acceptance and equality of LGBTQ+ people.

 On Fridays of the event, as participants near the finish, the public presents walkers with gladioli, a symbol of victory since Roman times, when gladiators were likewise showered with these flowers.
 The entry into the city and towards the finish, along the St. Annastraat, is for that reason called Via Gladiola during the event.
 As far as a week ahead of that Friday, people will reserve spaces alongside the Via Gladiola by placing chairs and even couches.
 The finish is broadcast on Dutch television.

 Awards

-The marching event has three different types of awards:
+The marching event has three types of awards: